Next Practice Offering

 Dear Friends,

-Welcome to our Spring Season of Art & Soul of Insight Dialogue, a monthly series that continues with online mini retreats and occasional in person offerings.
+Welcome to our 2025-2026 schedule of Art & Soul of Insight Dialogue, a monthly series that continues with online mini retreats and occasional in person offerings.

 Insight Dialogue is an interpersonal meditation practiced in direct, face-to-face, heart-to-heart relational contact.
 We will practice together in dyads and small groups with the six meditation guidelines - pause, relax, open, attune to emergence, listen deeply and speak the truth - and explore the power of relationship in awakening.